* – Based on last 10 races at Homestead-Miami Speedway (2005 – 2014).

 Chase For The NASCAR Sprint Cup: Homestead-Miami Speedway

-·The winner of the Homestead-Miami Chase race has gone on to win the championship during the Chase era once: Tony Stewart (2011).
+·The winner of the Homestead-Miami Chase race has gone on to win the championship during the Chase era twice: Tony Stewart (2011) and Kevin Harvick (2014).

 ·The worst finish in a Chase race by the eventual series champion at Homestead-Miami Speedway is 15th (three times), Tony Stewart in 2005, Jimmie Johnson in 2008 and Brad Keselowski in 2012.

-·Four of the 10 previous Chase races at Homestead the eventual series champion has finished in the top five.
+·Five of the 11 previous Chase races at Homestead the eventual series champion has finished in the top five.

 ·Roush Fenway Racing leads the series in Chase race wins at Homestead-Miami Speedway with six, including five consecutive: Greg Biffle (2004 – 2006), Matt Kenseth (2007) and Carl Edwards (2008).

-·Ford leads the series in Chase wins at Homestead with six; followed by Chevrolet with two.
+·Ford leads the series in Chase wins at Homestead with six; followed by Chevrolet with three.

 ·The most dominant performance by a Chase race winner at Homestead-Miami Speedway is Carl Edward’svictory in 2010.
 He posted a Perfect Driver Rating of 150.0 and led 190 of the 267 laps (71.1% of his laps completed) - most by a Chase race winner at Homestead.